peothach/Registration/README.md

 - Checkstyle: mvn checkstyle:check

 #### 8. Testing with Postman
 -  I have attached postman file.
-You can import and testing with Registration Collection.
+You can import and testing with API for Mobile Developer Test Collection.